 Try to place your blind in an area where you can hide it quite comfortably.

-There’s a tonne of benefits to using cut-up bits of tree to cover your blind.
+There are many benefits to using cut-up bits of trees to cover your blind.

 First, the natural environment also makes the scent of the ground blind go away if you’re too lazy to air it out before a hunt.